There have been so many claims and counter-claims in the election coverage that it is difficult to sort out the facts from the fiction.

 The Encyclopedia Britannica has posted a page on their website which reviews the voting records and positions taken by the candidates on issues relating to the environment and animal welfare.

 This week Advocacy for Animals takes a look at the views of the U.S. presidential and vice-presidential candidates on issues related to the environment and animal welfare.
-Following is a summary of the voting records, official acts, and public statements of Senator John McCain (R), Senator Barack Obama (D), Governor Sarah Palin (R), and Senator Joe Biden (D) on drilling, mining, and energy
+Following is a summary of the voting records, official acts, and public statements of Senator John McCain (R), Senator Barack Obama (D), Governor Sarah Palin (R), and Senator Joe Biden (D) on drilling, mining, and energyTopics covered include: Drilling, mining and energy, Animal welfare and protection, Global warming, and Environmental conservation.

-conservation and development; animal welfare, including the protection of endangered or threatened species; global warming; and environmental conservation
+conservation and development; animal welfare, including the protection of endangered or threatened species; global warming; and environmental conservation.

 Read this detailed and thoroughly researched discussion of the candidates positions: